jenkinsci/helm-charts/charts/jenkins/README.md

 So, refresh your browser and login to Jenkins using the password from the backup.

-Now, verify that all your jobs, plugins, and credentials from that backup are showing up, and if they are, CONGRATULATIONS on successfully restoring Jenkins from a GCS Backup!
+Now, verify that all your jobs, plugins, and credentials from that backup are showing up, and if they are, then CONGRATULATIONS on successfully restoring Jenkins from a GCS Backup!

 A similar process would work for AWS S3.
 See additional `backup` values using [configuration commands](#configuration) to figure out how what fields to put in the Restore Job manifest.